Navigating the Tire Landscape for Peak Performance and Safety

 What are the most common types of tires?

-The most common type of tires are all-season tires, designed to provide good performance in various weather conditions.
+The most common type of tires are all-season tires, designed to perform well in various weather conditions.